Hany-Almnaem/pdp/design.md

 ### System Components
 - **PDP Verifier**: The main contract that holds proof sets and verifies proofs
-- **PDP Listener**: Receives events about operations and handles fault logic
 - **SimplePDPService**: Manages proving periods and fault reporting
 - **Supporting Contracts**: Additional contracts for specific functionality

 ### Interaction Patterns
 The PDP system follows these primary interaction patterns:
 1. Clients and providers establish proof sets through the verifier contract
-2. Providers add Merkle roots to their proof sets
-3. The system issues challenges based on chain randomness
+2. The system issues challenges based on chain randomness
-4. Providers submit proofs for verification
+3. Providers submit merkleproofs for data possession verification
-5. The listener contract receives events about all operations
+4. The SimplePDPService contract (or in general the listener) receives events about all operations
-6. Faults are reported when proofs fail or are not submitted
+5. Faults are reported when proofs are not submitted

 ## Core Components